 I am going to prove to you that there are a lot of unusual, unique and interesting things to do in Barcelona that most tourists have never heard of.
 Heck, even I, a local, discovered a few new places when I was writing this list of the best unusual places in Barcelona.
 So get ready to be amazed as you discover a side of the city that you have never seen before.

 Interested to read more about Barcelona?
 I have written a lot about the city as it is my home, like this 4 day itinerary to Barcelona, my guide to one day in Barcelona, this travel guide to Sitges near Barcelona, my complete guide to Sagrada Familia, or the best wineries near Barcelona or a complete travel guide to Barcelona.
 Here is more on how to get from Barcelona Airport to Sitges and back if you do decide to go.
-But also, after 100+ countries visited and living and working in over 30, still my favourite place in the world.
+But also, after 100+ countries visited and living and working in over 30, it’s still my favourite place in the world.

 Drink the water that will bring you back to Barcelona